 - If you get sick, the Centers for Disease Control recommends that you stay home from work or school and limit contact with others.
 If you are unwell, you should seek medical attention.
 If you are a student, please notify the Dean of Students.
 Employees should notify their immediate supervisor and the Office of Human Resources.

 - And, try an “elbow bump” instead of a handshake or hug when greeting folks.
 This is a great practice all the time, but especially during cold and flu season.

 Click on each poster to download and print your own copy.

 What policy has the College established on events?

-Beginning Friday, March 13, no events will be held on campus through May 31, 2020 where 10 or more individuals may attend.
+Beginning Friday, March 13, no events will be held on campus through end of July, 2020 where 10 or more individuals may attend.
 This policy applies to all college-sponsored events, including those organized by students, and any events hosted by external organizations on our campus.

 Our Conferences operations will close for the balance of the semester.
 All previously scheduled events between now and the end of May will be canceled or postponed.